mosip/documentation/docs/upgrade-runbook.md

       * Change shareDomain's  value from `datashare-service` to `datashare.datashare` in the `policy_file_id` column for each partner.

   * Check and rectify the partner name mismatch issue for certificate renewal.
 To know more, refer [here](upgrade-partner-organization-name.md).

+  * Follow this [link](upgrade-partner-certificate-expired.md) to check on the validity of the partner certificate and for renewal/ extension if required.

   * Check mvel expression, id schema and document mappings and add the required applicant document mappings.
-Click [here](upgrade-partner-certificate-expired.md) to know more.
+Click [here](upgrade-applicant-typeMVEL-scriptmigration.md) to know more.

 2. **Keycloak**: